 If you’re someone who believes that less is more, then the Love turntable is the perfect audio tool for you.
 The guys from Factmag.com has declared it like this: “The race for the most ridiculous new record player is on.”
 We couldn’t agree any more… However with the “Love” audio tool it’s far from ridiculous and rather revolutionary.

-It’s a simplistic concept which enables you to not only control the player via your mobile device, but also connects to surrounding devices with Bluetooth such as your speakers.
+It’s a simple concept which enables you to not only control the player via your mobile device but also connects to surrounding devices with Bluetooth such as your speakers.
 Audio is sent via Bluetooth to your speakers and it is set to provide is whole new kind of vinyl listening experience.

 Although this concept is very revolutionary some believe that it might hinder the traditional record player experience and make it too digital.
 Although this might be true it seems that a middle ground between the digital world and that of traditional record players should be found since there is a big interest in both.
-Neither one of these industry will fade away any time soon.
+Neither one of these industries will fade away anytime soon.

 Here’s the video feature the editors from “Coming Soon Tech Gadgets” published on their blog.
 It was released in January 2017 and has already received over 80 000 views.
 Does this mean people are interested in this type of product or not?